-The County Council will consider first all those applications received by the published deadline of midnight on Monday 31 October 2016.
-Notifications to parents offering a secondary school place will be sent by the County Council on 1 March 2017.
+The Academy Trust will consider first all those applications received by the published deadline of midnight on Saturday 31 October 2017.
+Notifications to parents offering a secondary school place will be sent by the County Council on 01 March 2018.

 If the school is oversubscribed, places will be offered up to the published admission number (PAN) in the following priority order.
 Places for applications received after the deadline will be allocated using the same criteria.

-- Looked after children or children who were previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order.
-[A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).
-An adoption order is an order under section 46 of the Adoption and Children Act 2002.
-A ‘residence order’ is as an order settling the arrangements to be made as to the person with who the child is to live under section 8 of the Children Act 1989, as amended by section 12 of the Children and Families Act 2014.
+1. Looked after children or children who were previously looked after but immediately after being looked after became subject to an adoption order, child arrangements order, or special guardianship order.
+[A looked after child is a child who is a) in the care of a local authority or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).
+An adoption order is an order under section 46 of the Adoption and Children Act 2002 or section 12 of the Adoption Act 1976.
+Child arrangements orders are defined in section 8 of the Children Act 1989, as amended by section 12 of the Children and Families Act 2014.
 Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order.
 Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).]

-6. Children living out of the catchment area who at the time of application attend one of the linked primary or junior schools: Bedenham Primary School; Peel Common Junior School, Woodcot Primary School, Grange Community Junior School; Rowner Junior School; Holbrook Primary.
+6. Children living out of the catchment area who at the time of application attend one of the linked primary or junior schools: Bedenham Primary School; Peel Common Junior School, Woodcot Primary School; Grange Community Junior School; Rowner Junior School; Holbrook Primary.

 * This includes children who at the time of application have a sibling for whom the offer of a place at the preferred school has been accepted, even if the sibling is not yet attending.
 'Sibling' refers to brother or sister, half brother or half sister, adoptive brother or adoptive sister, foster brother or foster sister, step brother or step sister, and includes children living as siblings in the same family unit.

 The child's permanent residence is where they live, normally including weekends and during school holidays as well as during the week, and should be used for the application.
 The permanent address of children who spend part of their week with one parent and part with the other, at different addresses, will be the address at which they spend most of their time.

 If the school is oversubscribed from within any of the above categories, straight line distance will be used to prioritise applications; applicants living nearer the school have priority.
 Distances will be measured from the Ordnance Survey home address point to the school reception using Hampshire County Council's Geographic Information Systems (GIS).
 Distances to multiple dwellings will give priority to the ground floor over the first floor and so on.
 On individual floors, distances will be measured to the stairs leading to the communal entrance.
 Where two or more applicants are equidistant, random allocation will be used to allocate the place.
 An explanation of the random allocation procedure is available on the Hampshire County Council website.

 Where a twin or child from a multiple birth is admitted to a school under this policy then any further twin or child of the same multiple birth will be admitted, if the parents so wish, even though this may raise the number in the year group above the school's PAN.

 The governors will admit any pupil whose final statement of special educational needs or education, health and care plan names the school.
 Where possible such children will be admitted within the PAN.

 In-Year Fair Access placements by the local authority